tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-02-programming-hive-ddl-table.markdown

 Time taken: 0.315 seconds, Fetched: 1 row(s)
 ```

-### Managed tables vs External tables
+### Managed tables vs. External tables

 `CREATE TABLE` commands (without `EXTERNAL`) create *managed tables* or *internal tables*.
 It is internal/managed because the life cycle of their data is managed by Hive.
 By default, Hive stores data for these tables in a subdirectory under the directory defined by `hive.metastore.warehouse.dir`, as illustrated below (see [Hive CLI](/blog/2015/11/23/programming-hive-hive-cli/) for `SET` and `dfs` commands).
-When we drop a mananged table with `DROP TABLE` command, the data in the table will be deleted.
+When we drop a managed table with `DROP TABLE` command, the data in the table will be deleted.

 ```
 hive> SET hive.metastore.warehouse.dir;